joaoDragado/think_scipy_stats/README.md

 The code contained in the book, follows an idiomatic object-oriented (OOP) approach ; the author's idea is to build a simple core library that defines discrete & continuous distributions, and then gradually extend that library to explain the various statistical concepts that the book covers.

-This approach has drawn a fair bit of critisism (mostly from coders with experience in python ; the arguments can be easily found in a cursory search for reviews of the book).

-My main difficulties with working with the book's code were :

-- *OO design favours encapsulation (in OOP you start small , and extend functionality by adding more features on top)*.

-    While i was progressing through the book, to fully understand what a code snippet was doing, i had to chase down each class method/function, usually across multiple python files.
-This is actually what one does when trying to use any third-party python library, it's just felt less than ideal in this setting, when the reader's primary focus is on understanding the statistical concepts.

-- *The book's master code exists in a vaccum.*

-    This of course has clear benefits (zero dependencies to third party libraries ; no need to keep the code up-to-date.)
-    And yet, if the reader (like myself) has already ventured in Python's scientific libraries (**numpy, scipy, scikit-learn, pandas, matplotlib, etc.**), the book's approach feels a bit like backtracking, and after covering the book, one is at a loss on how to incorporate the code written/reviewed, much less on how to extend it for their own ideas/projects.

 By using python's scientific libraries to build and execute the book's exercises, one can get an introduction on computational statistics, while learning the mechanics and workflow of said libraries ; this way, when one decides to venture in more computational intensive fields (like bayesian analysis, machine learning), the use of the libraries feels less daunting & the transition (to a more functional programming style) less abrupt.